TheCodeWizard27/MissionEuropa/readme.md

 # Mission Europa
-Ist ein kleiner Konsolen basierter side scroll shooter gemacht mit python.
+Is a little console based side scroller shooter made with python.

-Zum Starten wird Main.py ausgeführt.
+To start you have to open the file main.py